paragnikam106/Practice/README.md

-Author Parag Nikam<br> Software Engineer
+My name is Parag Nikam and I am  Software Engineer